 Just think, if you could simply make a choice that could eliminate those things, wouldn’t it be worth it to at least try?

-6 Ways to Reduce Stress by Embracing the Importance of Positive Thinking
+6 Ways to Reduce Stress with Positive Thinking

-Here are six practices you can implement that will help you think positively and ultimately reduce your stress and anxiety.
+I cannot stress the importance of positive thinking.
+Here are six practices you can implement that will help you reduce stress with positive thinking.

 1. Lead with gratitude to boost positive thinking